shan23chen/MOSAIC/src/readme.md

-# SAE-LLaVA code Readme
+# source code Readme

-This directory contains the source code for SAE-LLaVA.
+This directory contains the source code for this project.
 See individual file headers for details.

 The two main run files are `step1_extract_all.py`, `step2_dataset_classify.py`.